Pilatus Bank PLC: Dr. Claude-Anne Sant Fournier, Head of Legal at Pilatus Bank, discusses the premise leading to a successful implementation of the IV Anti-Money Laundering Directive

-LONDON, 2017-11-22 09:59 CET (GLOBE NEWSWIRE) -- The Head of Legal at Pilatus Bank discusses the IV Anti-Money Laundering Directive (IV AML Directive) which was enacted on 25 June 2015, and is the most sweeping anti-money laundering legislation in Europe in several years that came into force on 26 June 2017.
-Upon the inaction of the Directive, Vera Jourova, Commissioner for Justice, Consumers and Gender Equality, recognised that, "Terrorists and criminals still find ways to finance their activities and to launder illicit gains back into the economy.
+LONDON, Nov.
+22, 2017 (GLOBE NEWSWIRE) -- The Head of Legal at Pilatus Bank discusses the IV Anti-Money Laundering Directive (IV AML Directive) which was enacted on 25 June 2015, and is the most sweeping anti-money laundering legislation in Europe in several years that came into force on 26 June 2017.
+Upon the inaction of the Directive, Vera Jourova, Commissioner for Justice, Consumers and Gender Equality, recognised that, 'Terrorists and criminals still find ways to finance their activities and to launder illicit gains back into the economy.
 The new rules as of today are crucial to closing further loopholes.
-I urge all Member States to put them in place without delay: lower standards in one country will weaken the fight against money laundering and terrorist financing across the EU."
+I urge all Member States to put them in place without delay: lower standards in one country will weaken the fight against money laundering and terrorist financing across the EU.'

 The Head of Legal at Pilatus Bank believes that the commitment to an increasingly hostile environment for money laundering and terrorist financing is evident at EU Parliament, European Commission and Council of the European Union level.
 The IV AML Directive has reinforced the risk assessment obligation and extended the role of the EU Commission to that of direct participation in ensuring the successful outcome of the legislation originally proposed by it.